manitejagaddam/Projects/README.md

-This is the repository contains all types of projects which is made by myself
+This is the repository contains all types of projects related to machine learning and genreative ai which is made by myself